We offer a range of interesting, useful courses for touch or sighted adult learners, covering uncontracted and contracted braille.

 Sense and sensitivity, written by Nigel Berry

-This specialist book focuses on how to teach braille reading and writing to adults and young people who are losing or have lost their sight.
+This practitioner's guide focuses on how to teach braille reading and writing to adults and young people who are losing or have lost their sight.

 There's really just one big myth (perhaps more a fear) about learning braille as an adult: it's too hard.
 It's true that most people who are blind or partially sighted lose their sight later in life.
 It's also true that after a lifetime of reading by sight, the prospect of learning to read all over again can seem daunting.
 But don't let this put you off.
 Many people who lose sight in their later years go on to be successful braille users.